 Because these people’s hateful words and messages are being heard by their children.

-And these children and the ones who are spewing hateful, heartless, and mean-spirited comments on the playgrounds, cafeterias, and hallways of our kids’ schools.
+And these children are the ones who spew hateful, heartless, and mean-spirited comments on the playgrounds, cafeterias, and hallways of our kids’ schools.

 These are the types of kids who tease my daughter for her visual impairment and harass kids for being different.

 What We Can Do to Spread Kindness and Empathy:

 So how do we increase bullying prevention in our schools?
 How do we protect our kids from these hateful words?